Visa Bulletin: April 2026 Priority Dates

 Family-sponsored preference categories

-Family-sponsored preference categories are governed by Section 203(a) of the Immigration and Nationality Act and are divided into four groups based on relationship to U.S. citizens or lawful permanent residents.
-Each category has specific eligibility requirements and current visa availability that determine processing timelines.
+Family-sponsored preference categories are governed by Section 203(a) of the Immigration and Nationality Act and divided into four groups based on relationship to U.S. citizens or lawful permanent residents.
+Each category has specific eligibility requirements and annual allocations.

 F-1: Unmarried children of U.S. citizens

-The F-1 category covers unmarried sons and daughters of U.S. citizens age 21 and older.
-The annual allocation is 23,400 visas plus any unused fourth preference numbers.
-For February 2026, most countries show modest movement, though applicants from Mexico and the Philippines face extended wait times.
+This category covers unmarried sons and daughters of U.S. citizens who are age 21 or older.
+The annual allocation is approximately 23,400 visas, plus any unused numbers from the fourth preference category.

 F-2A: Spouses and children of permanent residents

-F-2A covers spouses and unmarried children under 21 of lawful permanent residents.
-This category receives 77% of the overall second preference limit, with 75% exempt from the per-country limit.
+F-2A covers spouses and unmarried children under age 21 of lawful permanent residents.
+This subcategory receives 77% of the total second preference allocation, with 75% of those numbers exempt from per-country limits.

 F-2B: Unmarried adult children of permanent residents